-You can travel direct by bus from Sihanoukville to the town of Koh Kong in just 5 hours.
+You can travel direct by bus from Sihanoukville to the town of Koh Kong in 4 to 5 hours.
 Koh Kong is located near the border with Thailand and the province itself is fast developing as a major eco-tourism destination.

 Bus Times from Sihanoukville to Koh Kong

-There is a single daily service from Sihanoukville to Koh Kong which you can book online.
+There are 2 services a day from Sihanoukville to Koh Kong available to book online.

 Buy Tickets from Sihanoukville to Koh Kong